fdilke/haskell-exp/README.md

 tell it NOT to create a new .cabal file.
 It will use the existing one.

-You have to cabal-install ghc-mod, and configure the locations of ghc-mod and ghc-modi in Settings/Haskell Tools.
+You have to cabal-install ghc-mod.
+No need to configure the locations of ghc-mod and ghc-modi in Settings/Haskell Tools.

-then configure HaskForce to use the sandbox in Settings/Haskell Compiler.
+Then configure HaskForce to use the sandbox in Settings/Haskell Compiler.
 Also enable tests and (although this doesn't seem to have any effect) autoinstallation of dependencies.

 There is then a cabal-sand-box-config and .cabal-sandbox/ which I've thoughtfully listed in gitignore.